 As often when we present “sample” video game Player Characters, the profile includes additional sections about the game universe.

 - This profile features a sample or customized Player Character.
 See our video games writeups FAQ for more.

 - This profile features tabletop RPG mechanics about the video game’s gameplay.
 See our video games writeups FAQ for more.

 - This profile features non-canon hypotheses about in-game events and mechanics.
 See our video games writeups FAQ for more.

 - Real Name: Klustre Taschen of the Veerm.

 - Note: “Klustre” is essentially pronounced “luster”.
-But the “K” denotes a sort of glottal sound along the “l” that Humans need practise to get less wrong.
+But the “K” denotes a sort of glottal sound along the “l” that Humans need practice to get less wrong.